Problem

 uses: actions/deploy-pages@v4

-2. Containerized Deployment (Docker)
+2. Containerised Deployment (Docker)

 If you host your own documentation, use the Deploy Command to generate a production-ready Dockerfile and server configurations.